maxdemirdilek/maxdemirdilek.github.io/_pages/research.md

 - The signature of <a href="/assets/pdf/LD-categories.hom" download="LD-categories.hom">linearly distributive categories</a>.
 - The signature of <a href="/assets/pdf/LD-Frobenius_algebras.hom" download="LD-Frobenius_algebras.hom">LD-Frobenius algebras</a>.

-These are input-data for homotopy.io, a web-based proof assistant for finitely-presented globular n-categories.
 To use them, import the downloaded files into the beta version of [<ins>homotopy.io</ins>](https://beta.homotopy.io).
+Homotopy.io is a web-based proof assistant for finitely-presented globular n-categories.

 Some .STL files of surface diagrams from my master's thesis: